Ryan Hedges

-Ryan Peter Hedges (born 8 July 1995) is a professional footballer who plays as a winger for club Blackburn Rovers.
-Born in England, he played for the Wales national team.
+Ryan Peter Hedges (born 8 July 1995) is a professional footballer who plays as a winger or left wing-back for club Derby County and the Wales national team.

 He made his professional debut for Leyton Orient in January 2015, on loan from Swansea City.
 After further loan spells at Stevenage and Yeovil Town, Hedges signed permanently for Barnsley in 2017.
-He joined Scottish Premiership club Aberdeen in June 2019 and later signed for EFL Championship club Blackburn Rovers in January 2022.
+He joined Scottish Premiership club Aberdeen in June 2019 and later signed for EFL Championship side Blackburn Rovers in January 2022.
+He left Blackburn in June 2026 and signed with Derby County in August 2026.

-Early life
+Early and personal life

-Hedges attended Hawarden High School in Hawarden, Flintshire, North Wales.
-Michael Owen, Andy Dorman, Gary Speed and Danny Ward are fellow ex-pupils from the school who became professional footballers.
-Hedges spent seven seasons at Everton as a schoolboy, eventually being released at under-16 level.
+Ryan Peter Hedges was born on 8 July 1995 in Northampton, England.
+At a young age, he moved to Wales, and would go on to attend Hawarden High School in Hawarden, a village in Flintshire.
+Michael Owen, Andy Dorman, Gary Speed and Danny Ward are all fellow ex-pupils from the school who would later become professional footballers.
+Hedges' first involvement with football began with Liverpool-based club Everton, where he spent seven years with the club in youth as a schoolboy, eventually being released at under-16 level in 2010.

-Professional career
+Club career

 Swansea City

 Hedges joined Swansea City from Flint Town in July 2013 following some impressive performances for the Welsh Schools Under-18 team.
 Hedges linked up with the Swansea City Under-21 team in the 2013–14 season, and was rewarded for his progress with a new one-year contract until June 2014.

 In June 2015, Hedges signed a three-year contract extension at Swansea.

-Leyton Orient loan
+Leyton Orient (loan)

 On 16 January 2015, Hedges joined League One team Leyton Orient on a one-month loan deal.
 He made his professional debut for Leyton Orient against Colchester United on 24 January 2015.
 After an impressive start, Hedges' loan was extended until the end of the 2014–15 season.
 Hedges scored his first professional goal for Leyton Orient, and then set up a goal for Chris Dagnall, in a 2–0 win over Walsall on 28 February 2015.
 Weeks later on 14 March 2015, Hedges scored his second goal for Leyton Orient in a 3–0 win over Yeovil Town.
 Hedges went on to make seventeen appearances, scoring twice, as Orient were relegated to League Two.

-Stevenage loan
+Stevenage (loan)

 In February 2016, Hedges joined Stevenage on a one-month emergency loan.

-Yeovil Town loan
+Yeovil Town (loan)

 On 8 July 2016, Hedges signed for League Two side Yeovil Town on a six-month loan deal.